perstarke-webdev/dominating-barbells/README.md

-# perstarke-webdev.de Site
+# dominating barbells website
-Repository for my website "perstarke-webdev.de"
+Repository for the website for dominating barbells

 ## License
 This work is copyrighted - no parts of it may be copied, stored or otherwise re-used without prior written consent